anuragjain67/web-app-starter/README.md

 1) one of the way to structure microservices based webapp
 2) Authentication/Authorization using Keycloak.
-3) Various react use cases like navigate, proxy setup, mui use, api calls, permission, handling, modal, redux management etc.
+3) Various react use cases like navigate, proxy setup, mui use, api calls, permission, handling, modal,

 # TECH